 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 Business process outsourcing is a method used by companies to subcontract other business entities to take responsibility for one of their activities that could otherwise be done internally.
-It involves the outsourcing of both services and assets.
-For instance, firms may transfer assets and employees from one organization to the other to help them in their operations.
+Sometimes the responsible company will send employees and assets to the outsourcing company to carry on the tasks.

 A Little More on What is Business Process Outsourcing (BPO)